 KIDS have compiled an evaluation report on feedback from attendees at the event on behalf of TEAM.
 You can read this by clicking on the link below.

-To help us to plan activities, engagement events and to assist us in representing the voice of SEND parents and carers, KIDS, on behalf of TEAM, are conducting a survey.
+To help us to plan activities, engagement events and to assist us in representing the voice of SEND parents and carers, KIDS, on behalf of TEAM, conducted a survey.

-This survey is for parents / carers in Wakefield who have children and young people aged 0 to 25 years with Special Educational Needs and Disabilities (SEND).
-Our aim is to see how well Wakefield Council and Health Services identify children and young people with SEND, how well they meet those needs and how effectively they improve outcomes for those children and young people.
+This survey was for parents / carers in Wakefield who have children and young people aged 0 to 25 years with Special Educational Needs and Disabilities (SEND).
+Our aim was to see how well Wakefield Council and Health Services identify children and young people with SEND, how well they meet those needs and how effectively they improve outcomes for those children and young people.

-The results of the survey will be summarised in a short report and used in our discussions with Wakefield Council to help improve services.
+The results of the survey are currently being reviewed and summarised in a short report.
+They will be used in our discussions with Wakefield Council to help improve services.
 The survey findings will also be made available to parent / carers on the local offer.